nikfio/forex_data/README.md

 Any suggestion on why one should choose pyarrow over polars or viceversa is welcome.

 Or, a further data engine suggested could be taken into consideration to be integrated in the package.

-## Future developments

-Here is a list of elements that could power or make the package more solid:

-* scout for open source databases to have a persistent storage instead of simple local files in a folder
-    1. by performance evaluations prefer components that fits with polars and pyarrow, and so components or databases tightened to [Apache Arrow](https://arrow.apache.org/docs/index.html) as much as possible
-    2. use connectorx or ADBC for database driver
-    3. for databases,
-        * here is a nice repo example by voltrondata [Arrow Flight SQL server - DuckDB / SQLite](https://github.com/voltrondata/flight-sql-server-example)
-        * PostgreSQL, quite mentioned both in polars and pyarrow API, [Polars read database](https://docs.pola.rs/py-polars/html/reference/api/polars.read_database.html) and [Pyarrow PostgreSQL Recipes](https://arrow.apache.org/adbc/0.5.1/python/recipe/postgresql.html)

-* enhance charting part of the package

-* enhance real time data manager to have a layer uniforming calls to different remote sources:
-    1. if a remote source API call is denied, iteratively search for another remote source type having similar API call and deliver the same results.
-So the final achievment is a cumulative sum of free API calls.